-80. If you are a small business, and you have met all your loan payment terms, we will not take default based action against you, unless:
+80. If you are a small business and you have met all your payment obligations under the loan terms, we will not take default based action against you, unless:

 a) you or a guarantor is insolvent, goes into bankruptcy, voluntary administration, other insolvency process or arrangement, or no longer has legal capacity;

-b) enforcement proceedings is taken against you or a guarantor or your or their assets by another creditor;
+b) enforcement proceedings are taken against you or a guarantor or your or their assets by another creditor;

 c) early repayment is required under a separate financing arrangement you or a guarantor has with us or default based action is taken against you or a guarantor by us, due to an event of default which is described in this chapter;

-d) we believe on reasonable grounds that you, your agent or a guarantor has not complied with the law or any requirement of a statutory authority, or it becomes unlawful for you or us to continue with the loan;
+d) we believe on reasonable grounds that you or a guarantor has not complied with the law or any requirement of a statutory authority, or it becomes unlawful for you or us to continue with the loan;

 e) you or a guarantor gives us information or makes a representation or warranty to us which is materially incorrect or misleading (including by omission);